0xZ0F/Z0FCourse_ReverseEngineering/0x100-BinaryBasics/0x101-NumberSystems.md

 Trying to explain this stuff through words can be a little difficult, and that video describes it very well.
 It also saves me some time.

+Binary is sometimes denoted with the suffix "b" such as 110b.
 ## Hexadecimal:
 Hexa = 6, Dec = 10. **Hexadecimal is base 16**.
 Hexadecimal is very similar but can be a little confusing for some people.
 You see, we only have ten different individual numbers (0, 1, 2, 3, 4, 5, 6, 7, 8, 9).
 Hexadecimal needs 16 different numbers.
 You could use 0, 1...
 11, 12, 13... but that would be extremely confusing.
 For example, what is 1432?
 Is that 1,4,3,2 or 14,3,2?
-When we need to represent anything above 9 we can instead use letters such as A, B, C, D...
+When we need to represent anything above 9 we can instead use letters such as A, B, C, D, E, and F in the case of hexadecimal.

+A = 10, B = 11, ..., F = 15

+Hexadecimal numbers are usually given a "0x" prefix or a "h" suffix such as 0xFF or FFh.

+0x4A = (16<sup>1</sup> * 4d) + (16<sup>0</sup> * 10d) = 64d + 10d = 74d.

-Learn hexadecimal here:
+Learn more hexadecimal here:

 https://www.khanacademy.org/math/algebra-home/alg-intro-to-algebra/algebra-alternate-number-bases/v/hexadecimal-number-system

-<a name="prefixes"></a>

 ## Prefixes and Suffixes:
 In order to distinguish between different number systems, we use prefixes or suffixes.
 There are many things used to distinguish between the number systems, I will only show the most common.